-While much research effort is currently directed towards improved membranes, tailored to yield increasingly higher vapour fluxes, temperature polarization may become the limiting factor for performance if the issue of module hydrodynamics is not carefully addressed.
+Much research effort is currently directed towards improved membranes, tailored to yield increasingly higher vapour fluxes [16].
+However, as the membrane performance increases, the issue of temperature polarization acquires an increasing importance since it may become the limiting factor for performance, and thus the issue of module hydrodynamics has to be more and more carefully addressed.
 The principal means by which polarization is controlled in flat membrane configurations (including plate & frame and spiral wound modules) are channel spacers.
 These typically consist of a net of polymeric filaments of varying geometrical features, and play an important role both in promoting mixing and in guaranteeing the dimensional stability of the channel.
-Unfortunately, spacers cause also larger hydraulic losses [16, 17], so that a compromise must be sought.
+Unfortunately, spacers cause also larger hydraulic losses [17, 18], so that a compromise must be sought.